cobbler/cobbler/docs/cobbler-conf.rst

 - We require the extension ``.yaml`` on our settings file to indicate the format of the file to editors and comply to standards of the YAML specification.
-- We require the usage of Booleans in the format of ``True`` and ``False``.
-If you have old integer style booleans with ``1`` and ``0`` this is fine but may should convert them as soon as possible.
+- We require the usage of booleans in the format of ``True`` and ``False``.
+If you have old integer style booleans with ``1`` and ``0`` this is fine but you may should convert them as soon as possible.
 We may decide in a future version to enforce our new way in a stricter manner.
 Automatic conversion is only done on a best-effort/available-resources basis.
 - We enforce the types of values to the keys.
 Additional unexpected keys will throw errors.
-If you have those used in Cobbler please report this in our Issue Tracker.
+If you have those used in Cobbler please report this in our issue tracker.
 We have decided to go this way to be able to rely on the existence of the values.
 This gives us the freedom to write less access checks to the settings without loosing stability.

 ``settings.yaml``